I’ve just been reminded of all the household delights I’m missing. My home is incomplete.

 Seriously, who buys this stuff?

-2 people could be bothered to write something
+2 of you could be bothered to write something

 Actually, my Mum (from the Innovations catalogue anyway)!.
 Coiled hose?
 Check.
 CD organiser for the car?
 Check.
 Spiked show lawn aerators?
 Check.
 Sadly, quite a few of these have ended up with as presents.
 And people wonder why I hate Christmas so much!